loteoo/hyperapp/docs/src/pages/Api/api.md

 # API reference
-### Quick overview of hyperapp's core APIs
+### Overview of hyperapp's core APIs

-Below is a consice recap of hyperapp's core APIs, jam-packed with information about the framework.
+Below is a consice recap of hyperapp's core APIs, packed with information about the framework.

-It's geared towards developers who already understand what hyperapp is and want to see documentation for it's concepts.
+It's geared towards developers who already have some level of understanding on what hyperapp is and want to see documentation for it's concepts.

 - [`h()`](#h)
   - [on<i>event</i>](#onevent-props)